Is it Worth Visiting Santiago de Compostela?

 I found my pilgrim shell on a beach in the shadow of Finisterre and it was for me, confirmation that I should walk the Camino de Santiago.
 If you wish to explore beyond the city boundaries then Cabo Finisterre is the perfect place to visit.

 The Finisterre and the oddly named Coast of Death Tour offers a fabulous opportunity to explore two of Galicia’s most popular tourist destinations.
-This full-day tour takes you to Finisterre – the End of the World as it was known in ancient times – and then along the stunningly beautiful Costa da Morte (Coast of Death), so named from its turbulent seafaring history and treacherous coastline.
+This full-day tour takes you to Muxia and Finisterre; the End of the World as it was known in ancient times.
+You’ll get to visit the stunningly beautiful Costa da Morte (Coast of Death), so named from its turbulent seafaring history and treacherous coastline.

 Finisterre is beautiful; an area filled with rugged cliffs, beaches, lighthouses and ancient ruins and Muxia is simply stunning.

-This is a beautiful trip and one that many pilgrims take at the end of their pilgrimage.
+This is a beautiful trip and many pilgrims take tour this at the end of their pilgrimage.
 If you don’t have time to walk for 4 more days then this tour is a must.

-Top Tip : If you are a group of pilgrims then consider hiring a car and visit Muxia and Fisterra at leisure.
-I have done this several times when leading a group camino.
-You can hire a car from the train station at Santiago (not the airport).
-My groups have visited Muxia and then taken a picnic to watch the sunset at Fisterra.
+Top Tip : If you are a group of pilgrims then consider hiring a car and visit Muxia and Fisterra at leisure I have done this several times when leading a group camino.
+Hire from the train station at Santiago (and not the airport).
+My groups visit Muxia and then take a picnic to watch the sunset at Fisterra.

 Sunset at Finisterra in Galicia in Spain